1. Captain James Cook is killed: 1779

 4. Alexander Graham Bell applies for telephone patent: 1876

-In the year of America’s centennial, a lawyer representing Bell filed his telephone patent application at the U.S. Patent Office in Washington, D.C., just hours before the attorney for Elisha Gray filed a caveat announcing his intention to file a claim for a patent for his version of a telephone.
+In the year of America’s centennial, a lawyer representing Alexander Graham Bell filed his telephone patent application at the U.S. Patent Office in Washington, D.C., just hours before the attorney for Elisha Gray filed a caveat announcing his intention to file a claim for a patent for his version of a telephone.
 Presented with both applications, the Patent Office ultimately decided on March 7, 1876, to issue the first patent for a telephone, United States Patent No. 174,465, to Bell.
 Three days later in Boston, Bell successfully transmitted speech over telephone wires when he said these words to his assistant, “Mr. Watson—Come here—I want to see you.”
 The legal wrangling between Bell and Gray lasted for years.

 5. General William Tecumseh Sherman dies: 1891

-Inside his residence on the Upper West Side of New York City, the old warrior succumbed to pneumonia and breathed his last at the age of 71.
+Inside William Tecumseh Sherman's residence on the Upper West Side of New York City, the old warrior succumbed to pneumonia and breathed his last at the age of 71.
 President Benjamin Harrison, who had served under the general in the Civil War, ordered all national flags to be flown at half-mast to honor the Union general whose ruthless 1864 “March to the Sea” left a path of destruction across Georgia and proved to be one of the war’s decisive moments.
 Three former presidents and all the generals who had served under him attended Sherman’s funeral before his body, dressed in full military uniform, was transported to St. Louis for burial.

 6. Arizona becomes a state: 1912